Quantcast

 Brooklyn Borough President Antonio Reynoso and Arts Ambassador Colm Dillane, founder of the fashion label KidSuper, on Tuesday announced the launch of the 2026 Brooklyn Pin Design Competition.

-Any K-12 student who lives in Brooklyn or attends school in the borough can enter.
+The contest is open to Brooklynites of all ages, plus K-12 students who attend school in the borough, even if they live elsewhere.
 The winning design will be unveiled at Reynoso’s State of the Borough address next year.
 Attendees will be the first to receive the new pin, which will be produced in a limited run.

 “The Brooklyn pin is the people’s pin, and I am so excited for its redesign to be in the hands of creative Brooklynites,” Reynoso said in a release.